Ukraine war: Zelensky says Russia controls a fifth of Ukrainian territory

 On Wednesday, Mr Zelensky accused Russia of "madness" after its troops allegedly targeted the site during an artillery barrage.

-The fighting comes as the mayor of the occupied city of Mariupol accused Russian forces of executing civil servants who have refused to collaborate with the new Moscow-backed city authority.
+Further south, the mayor of the occupied city of Mariupol has accused Russian forces of executing civil servants who have refused to collaborate with the new Moscow-backed city authority.

 Vadym Boychenko, who was evacuated from Mariupol before it fell, said dozens of residents were being held at the Olenivka Prison and that he had received reports of locals being tortured by occupying forces.
-The BBC cannot independently verify these allegations.
+The BBC cannot verify these allegations.

-Last week an adviser to Mr Boychenko told CNN that at least 22,000 people had been killed during the siege that reduced the port city to rubble.
+Last week an adviser to Mr Boychenko told CNN that at least 22,000 people had been killed during Russia's siege and bombardment of the city.

-Elsewhere, Russia wounded five civilians during missile strikes on cities in the Lviv region in western Ukraine, regional head Maksym Kozytskyi said.
+In the north-east, Russian shelling killed a woman and injured a man in Kharkiv, regional officials said.

-And Moscow's forces shelled the north-eastern Ukrainian city of Kharkiv, killing a woman and wounding a man, according to regional officials.
+And in western Ukraine five civilians were hurt in missile strikes on Lviv, regional head Maksym Kozytskyi said.

 Western leaders are also stepping up sanctions against key allies of Russian President Vladimir Putin.